 Having this opportunity to volunteer at Erlanger has helped me in so many ways.
 For one, it has helped me to realize that I do have time to volunteer.
 Many times I get caught up in my own busy life and I don’t feel like I have time to give back, but this experience has shown me that there is time if you make it.
 This experience has also helped me to learn how to be a servant for Christ without expecting anything in return.
 Through this weekly experience, I found myself doing this service out of love, and not because it was required."

-Freshmen are required to complete 15 hours of practical service per semester.
+Freshmen are required to complete fifteen hours of service per semester.
 Freshmen are involved in various assignments and projects on campus.
-The majority of freshmen are assigned to Facilities Services or Athletics.
+The majority of freshmen are assigned to facilities services or athletics.
 Jobs include custodial cleaning of campus buildings, moving furniture, gym monitoring, and working at athletic events.
 Students can expect to work on teams with other freshmen and a student team leader.